New York City mayoral elections: Principal candidates' city-wide vote since 1897

 The below table is a snapshot of the mayoral election results for major candidates, with each election year linking to more detailed sections on this page.
 The candidates have the ballot line they ran on in that election campaign, which may not always reflect their formal party affiliation during that time.
 The winning candidate is emphasized in bold face shaded in the color of their main ballot line.
 Candidates who were serving as the incumbent mayor at the time of the election (elected or acting) are in italics and an additional "(inc.)" notation.

-A general summary of the table's abbreviated parties are:
+A general summary of the table's abbreviated parties is: